whydinkov/interspeech-2019/docs/dataset.md

 }
 ```
 #### Properties
-Represents (by keys) text source for generating BERT features.
+Represents by keys text source for generating BERT features.
+Check [BertObject](#BertObject) for more info.

 ## BertObject
 #### Resource representation